Ezequiel Duran Preview, Player Props: Rangers vs. Twins

 Twins Pitching Rankings

-- The 9.5 strikeouts per nine innings compiled by the Twins pitching staff leads MLB.
+- The 9.5 strikeouts per nine innings compiled by the Twins pitching staff ranks second in MLB.

-- The Twins have a 3.93 team ERA that ranks eighth among all MLB pitching staffs.
+- The Twins' 3.91 team ERA ranks seventh across all MLB pitching staffs.

-- Twins pitchers combine to allow 160 total home runs at a clip of 1.2 per game (to rank 15th in the league).
+- Twins pitchers combine to rank 15th in baseball in home runs allowed (161 total, 1.2 per game).

-- Ryan aims for his 10th victory when he makes the start for the Twins, his 24th of the season.
-He is 9-8 with a 4.33 ERA and 159 strikeouts in 131 2/3 innings pitched.
+- Keuchel (1-1 with a 3.50 ERA and six strikeouts in 18 2/3 innings pitched) makes the start for the Twins, his fourth of the season.

-- His most recent appearance came on Saturday against the Texas Rangers, when the righty threw five innings, surrendering one earned run while giving up five hits.
+- In his most recent time out -- in relief on Sunday -- the lefty threw five scoreless innings against the Texas Rangers while surrendering five hits.

-- The 27-year-old has put up an ERA of 4.33, with 10.9 strikeouts per nine innings, in 23 games this season.
-Opposing hitters have a .243 batting average against him.
+- The 35-year-old has an ERA of 3.50, with 3 strikeouts per nine innings, in four games this season.
+Opponents have a .290 batting average against him.

 © 2023 Data Skrive.
 All rights reserved.